Raku/intellij-ide-plugin/docs/debug-protocol.md

 ### Metadata Response (41)

 Contains the results of introspecting the metadata of an object.

+Common metadata includes `positional_elems` and `associative_elems`
+for objects that have positional and/or associative features.

+`pos_features`, `ass_features`, and `attr_features` inform the client
+which of the requests 42 ("Positionals Request"), 44 ("Associatives Request"), or 32 ("Object Attributes Request") will give useful results.

     {
         "type": 41,